INESData/inesdata-mov-ai-service-ui/Readme.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-See deployment for notes on how to deploy the project on a live system.
+## :computer: Developer guide

+This section shows a way to configure a development environment.

+**Requirements**:

+- Python 3.11

 ## Prerequisites